LoginRadius/lr-cli/CONTRIBUTING.md

 ### Reporting Bugs

-* **Do not open up a GitHub issue if the bug is a security vulnerability in LoginRadius CLI**, and instead to refer to our [security policy](https://www.loginradius.com/security-policy).
+* **Do not open up a GitHub issue if the bug is a security vulnerability in LoginRadius CLI**, and instead refer to our [security policy](https://www.loginradius.com/security-policy).

 * **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/loginradius/lr-cli/issues).